muktihari/fit/README.md

 We provide some CLI programs to interact with FIT files that can be found in `cmd` folder.

 1. `fitactivity`: Combines multiple FIT activity files into one continuous FIT activity (and conceal the start and end GPS positions for privacy).
 [README.md](/cmd/fitactivity/README.md)
-2. `fitconv`: Converts FIT file to a CSV file, allowing us to read the FIT file in a human-readable format.
+2. `fitconv`: Converts FIT files to CSV format, enabling us to read the FIT data in a human-readable format.
+Conversely, it also converts CSV files back to FIT format, enabling us to create or edit FIT files in CSV form.
 [README.md](/cmd/fitconv/README.md)

 The programs are automatically built during release; for Linux, Windows, and macOS platforms.
 They are available for download in [Release's Assets](https://github.com/muktihari/fit/releases).